TheRealFREDP3D/Coding-Exercises/README.md

 > A good way to learn coding is to code.

-Here are the results of my training exercises.
-Things I did while taking courses, doing CTFs and some personal projects.
+Here are the outcomes from my training endeavours, encompassing activities undertaken during courses, engagements in CTF challenges, and various personal projects.

 ---